Which Certification is Right for You?

 Still Unsure What's for You?

-If you work with a mix of clients, many professionals find value in completing more than one certification to broaden their skill set.
+If you work with a mixed population, many professionals choose to complete more than one certification to broaden their coaching skill set across different training contexts.

 No, BRM is not a prerequisite for any of the certifications.
 You can start with whichever course aligns most closely with the clients you work with and the skills you want to develop.
 BRM gives you a strong foundation for coaching and modifying the basic barbell lifts.
 BRW is ideal if your focus is on Olympic lifts and high-intensity training environments.
 BRS is a good starting point if you want to learn how to progress clients from rehab into higher-demand movement, including speed, agility, and power work.
 Each certification stands on its own, and many professionals complete more than one to broaden their coaching abilities.